 15. How much will the policies cost?

-- Please visit www.healthcare.gov to more information on exchange plan premiums.
+- Please visit www.healthcare.gov for more information on exchange plan premiums.

 16. What happens if I cannot afford the premiums through the exchange?